NaveenKola2004/PYTHON/Datatypes/Datatypes.md

 print(Fruits[-3:-1]) #Output ["APPLE","BANANA"]
 print(Fruits[::-1]) #Output ["GRAPES","BANANA","APPLE"]
 ```
-- As String as Methods List also have the methods so
+- As String as Methods List also have the methods
 - We can get the methods

 ```python
 Fruits=[]
 print(dir(Fruits))
 ```
+- Make practice on the each method in the LIST
 </details>